utmapp/utmapp.github.io/_pages/install.md

 include_in_header: true
 ---

-UTM does not require a jailbreak to use, but you must sideload it.
+**If you are running iOS 11, 12, or 13**: UTM does not require a jailbreak to use, but you must sideload it.
 If you are new to sideloading, it is a way to use a developer's certificate to load unapproved apps on a non-jailbroken iOS device.
 There are a few limitations to sideloading:

 * Free developer accounts must re-sign every 7 days
 * Paid developer accounts must re-sign every 1 year

-* iOS 13.3.1 has a signing bug with free accounts, you can use any lower or higher iOS version
+**If you are running iOS 14**: UTM requires(\*) a jailbreak to use.
+Follow the manual install instructions. (\* You can also run UTM without a jailbreak by running it tethered to Xcode.
+However, that is not really convenient.)

 ## AltStore